 - Bath: The inspection of the bathroom can detail the quality of the flooring, as well as check for plumbing issues or any evidence of water damage.
 If a bathroom has been remodeled, it’s important to check the quality.

 - Roof: Roof inspection is one of the more important aspects to ensure the age of the roof, how long it should last, if there are any leaks, and if there’s damage to the structure or materials.

 - Other structures: Inspection can include checks into sheds, garages, and carports.

 A home inspection is not a legal requirement for buyers or sellers, but it is highly recommended.
 It can help you have a clear idea of issues that may exist regarding the home.
 Both buyers and sellers benefit from the knowledge they receive in a home inspection.

 - Benefits for buyers: A home inspection helps buyers recognize what issues may exist with a home before they make a purchase.
 For instance, a home inspector can identify a small leak in the home’s roof that may not be noticeable without the inspection.
 In these situations, the potential buyer can request that the seller fix any issue uncovered by the inspection before signing anything and making a large investment.

-- Benefits for sellers: For a seller, getting a home inspection done before they start the selling process means identifying issues and providing clear details of areas that must be fixed or that can be added to.
+- Benefits for sellers: For a seller, getting a home pre-list inspection done before they start the selling process means identifying issues and providing clear details of areas that must be fixed or that can be added to.
 A previously-completed home inspection also gives the buyer a peace of mind.
 It also helps sellers in the event an unhappy buyer tries to sue the seller despite the full disclosure.

 Performing a personal inspection can be helpful to recognize any obvious and noticeable deficiencies, but detecting some of the more detailed issues and problems require professional help.